Approximation of smallest linear tree grammar

 Let us finally argue that the invariants \GRrefall{} are preserved: Replacing an occurrence of $ab$ with a single unary letter $c$ cannot make a handle grammar a non-handle one, so~\GRref{1} is preserved.
 Similarly, \GRref{5} is preserved.
 The set of nonterminals and the number of occurrences of the nonterminals is unaffected, so also \GRref{2}--\GRref{4} are preserved. \qedhere \end{proof}

 By Lemma~\ref{lem:noncrossing compression} it is left to assure that indeed all occurrences of chain patterns from $\lettersup\lettersdown$ are noncrossing.
 What can go wrong?
 Consider for instance the grammar with the rules $A_1(y) \to a(y)$ and $A_2 \to A_1(b(c))$.
 The pattern $ab$ has a crossing occurrence.
 To deal with crossing occurrences we change the grammar.
-In our example, we replace $A_1$ with $a$, leaving only $A_2 \to ab(c)$, which does not contain a crossing occurrence of $ab$.
+In our example, we replace $A_1$ by $a$ in the right-hand side of $A_2$, leaving only $A_2 \to ab(c)$, which does not contain a crossing occurrence of $ab$.

 Suppose that some $ab \in \lettersup\lettersdown$ is crossing because of~\CPref{1}.
 Let $aA_i$ be a subpattern of some right-hand side and let $\eval(A_i) = bt'$.
 Then it is enough to modify the rule for $A_i$ so that $\eval(A_i) = t'$ and replace each occurrence of $A_i$ in a right-hand side by $bA_i$.
 We call this action \emph{popping-up $b$ from $A_i$}.
 The similar operation of \emph{popping down} a letter $a$ from $A_i \in N \cap \mathbb{N}_1$ is symmetrically defined (note that both pop operations apply only to unary letters).
 See Figure~\ref{fig:uncrpair} for an example.
+A similar operation of popping letters in the context of tree grammars is used also in~\cite{DBLP:conf/icde/BottcherHJM16}.

-It is shown in the lemma below that popping up and popping down removes all crossing occurrences of $ab$.
+The lemma below shows that popping up and popping down removes all crossing occurrences of $ab$.
 Note that the operations of popping up and popping down can be performed for several letters in parallel: The procedure $\algpop(\lettersup,\lettersdown,\grammar)$ below `uncrosses' all occurrences of patterns from the set $\lettersup\lettersdown$, assuming that $\lettersup$ and $\lettersdown$ are disjoint subsets of $F_1$ (and we apply it only in the cases in which they are disjoint).

 Recall that for a handle grammar, right-hand sides can be viewed as sequences of nonterminals and handles.
 Hence, we can speak of the first (respectively, last) symbol of a right-hand side.